 For example, VUI can assist with billing, patient portal support, and prescription refills.

-How to Incorporate Voice User Interface
+How to Incorporate Voice User Interface in Medical Website

 To incorporate VUI, start by analyzing your customer journey map.